uec-hpc-lab/CNFET-OCL/README.md

 - C. Shi, S. Miwa, T. Yang, R. Shioya, H. Yamaki, and H. Honda, CNFET7: An Open Source Cell Library for 7-nm CNFET Technology, In Proceedings of the 28th Asia and South Pacific Design Automation Conference (ASP-DAC) (to appear)

 ## License
-Our cell library has an MIT license.
+Our cell library has a BSD 3-Clause license.

 ## Contact
 If you have any questions or problems, please contact cnfet@hpc.is.uec.ac.jp.